Quindaro Townsite: Decline

-Having reached a peak population of 600, the booming commercial townsite quickly went bust due to a nationwide economic depression that afflicted much of Kansas, and a failed campaign to attract a railroad.
+Having reached a peak population of 600, the booming commercial townsite quickly went bust due to a nationwide economic depression, and a failed campaign to attract a railroad.
 With the American Civil War, the Union Army recruited away many young men, and only few farming families stayed.
 The lower town site at the riverside was largely abandoned.
 Later African-American arrivals settled in the upper town on the bluff.
-The economy declined because of over-speculation in Kansas, and in 1862 the legislature withdrew the town charter, putting the town corporation out of business.
+The economy declined because of speculation in Kansas, and in 1862 the legislature withdrew the town charter, putting the town corporation out of business.

 Difficulties in reaching the interior from below the bluff hampered commerce, and changes after the war reduced the need for the port.
 In addition, the topography was difficult, surrounding Wyandot land limited expansion, and problems with land titles inhibited growth.
 After being abandoned, the early lower commercial townsite became overgrown, with some areas covered by earth falling from the bluffs.
-Historians recall it overall as a ghost town.
+Historians recall it as a ghost town.
 In the early 20th century, all of the townsite was incorporated into Kansas City, Kansas.